Coping with Cancer Related Fatigue

 What is cancer-related fatigue (CRF)?

 Doctors are finally beginning to understand that Cancer-Related Fatigue (CRF) is one of the most common, universal and distressing side effects experienced by cancer survivors.
-It negatively impacts our ability to work, our social relationships, our mood, as well as our ordinary daily activities.
+It can negatively impact all of our daily activities including our ability to work, our social relationships, and our mood.
 It significantly affects our quality of life.

 CRF is so common that research has shown that at least one-quarter to nearly all cancer survivors will experience it.
 CRF might improve after treatment has ended, but many survivors report that some level of fatigue persists for months or even years following the completion of treatment.